John Joseph Montefusco Jr.

 - Born May 25, 1950 in Long Branch, NJ USA

 John "The Count" Montefusco pitched 13 seasons in the major leagues, more than half of that time with the San Francisco Giants.

-Born in Long Branch, New Jersey, Montefusco signed as a free agent with the Giants in 1972; in spite of a great pitching record at a community college and experience in semi-pro ball, he attracted no draft interest.
+Born in Long Branch, New Jersey, Montefusco signed as a free agent with the Giants in 1972; despite a great pitching record at a community college and experience in semi-pro ball, he attracted no draft interest.
 He pitched well in the minors, going 9-2 for the Decatur Commodores in 1973 and 15-12 with two teams in 1974.
-He earned a September callup in the latter year, and in his debut against the Los Angeles Dodgers on September 3rd, he became one of only three players in big league history to homer in his first at-bat then win the game as a pitcher.
+He earned a September call-up in the latter year, and in his debut against the Los Angeles Dodgers on September 3, 1974 he became one of only three players in big league history to homer in his first at-bat and win the game as a pitcher.
 Overall, he went 3-2 in seven games with San Francisco that year.

 Montefusco struggled with arm injuries over the next four seasons before being traded to the Braves following the 1980 campaign.
 After playing for Atlanta in 1981 and the San Diego Padres in 1982, he had another good year in 1983, split between the Padres and the New York Yankees.
 After going 9-4 with 4 saves for San Diego, he was dealt to New York in late August and went 5-0 in 6 starts for the Yankees.
 He spent the next three years with the Yankees but only managed 5 wins in 18 appearances over that span.